delevic/USB-Wathchdog-Control-Linux/readme.txt

 The timeout value is se in timeout.cfg.
 Insert only the number of seconds and save it.
 The timeout value must be set between 10-1270 seconds in 10sec increment (only 10,20,30..1270).
 If you set 13 seconds you will get error massage.

+Black and red versions of watchdog start counting time form 1 minute.
+So if you set 10sec it will be 1 min. +10sec (70sec).

 Before you start Whtachdogcontrol enter in watchdogcontrol folder, open terminal and type:

 chmod +x ./*